tldr-pages/tldr/pages/common/chezmoi.md

 `chezmoi -v apply`

-- Set up a destination directory from existing dotfiles of a Git repository:
+- Set up `chezmoi` from existing dotfiles of a Git repository:

 `chezmoi init {{repository_url}}`

 - Pull changes from a remote repository and apply them:

 `chezmoi update`